 Leucobryum, Cushion Moss

-The cusion moss grows in a round ball which looks similar to a cushion because of the way it is bushy and can grow quite large.
+The cushion moss grows in a round ball which looks similar to a cushion because of the way it is bushy and can grow quite large.
 This moss is commonly found growing under trees, in valleys, along walkways or around rocks.
 This moss can cover a large area in a small amount of time.
-It prefers shade but can grow quite well in partial sun too.
-As the sun hits the cushion moss it has a silvery white tint to it.Cushion moss that are native to North America and this moss will grow in dense clumps and will have beautiful foliage.
-Although it will not produce blooms or flowers, it will still add color and life to your garden especially in shady areas where other flowers and plants will simply not grow at all.
-The white cushion moss almost looks like a giant pincushion when it spreads out and it simply breathtaking and a wonderful display of greenery added to a garden or landscape.
+It prefers shade but can grow quite well in the partial sun too.
+As the sun hits the cushion moss, it has a silvery white tint to it.Cushion moss that is native to North America and this moss will grow in dense clumps and will have beautiful foliage.
+Although it will not produce blooms or flowers, it will still add color and life to your garden especially in shady areas where other flowers and plants will just not grow at all.
+The white cushion moss almost looks like a giant pincushion when it spreads out and it just breathtaking and a beautiful display of greenery added to a garden or landscape.
 A beginner or a seasoned veteran, cushion moss is a great way to go.
 It is easy to grow, and it will also give your garden the pop of life and newness it may need.
 Add this moss to your garden and shake things up.
 This moss can add beauty and color to any place that it grows.
-Do you have a dull area in your garden where nothing seems to grow?
+Do you have a flat area in your yard where nothing seems to grow?
 Plant this moss and watch it take flight!

 Cushion Moss goes by several different names; the white moss is the most common.

 This plant is used for decorative purposes as well as can be used in terrariums, aquariums or grown indoors.
 This moss is an easy grower and requires no maintenance.
 The way this plant grows gives it its name because it grows in clumps and they look like cushions.
 This moss is white when dry but will turn a dark green when it is wet.
 This moss will spread along the ground when it is grown.
 Cushion moss gets its name because how it is soft, flat and thick like a cushion.